Kenneth R. Force: Port Chester High School

 Following his formal education at the Manhattan School of Music, Force served as high school band director in Port Chester, New York from 1966 to 1971.

 Force reformed the band in the British style of Her Majesty's Royal Marines, mixing European and American music.

 The band became highly rated and regarded, winning first place recognition at the National Cherry Blossom Festival.
-While traveling to the festival in Jamestown, Virginia, the band pulled into a motel outside Washington, DC where troops had been deployed following the assassination of Martin Luther King Jr. Band director Kenneth Force responded by assembling his high school band students with their instruments in the parking lot to perform for two hours, soothing tensions among students.
+While traveling to the festival in Jamestown, Virginia, the band pulled into a motel outside Washington, DC where troops had been deployed following the assassination of Martin Luther King Jr..
+Force responded by assembling his high school band students with their instruments in the parking lot to perform for two hours, soothing tensions among students.
 Kenneth Force later told The New York Times, It kind of helped quiet things down a bit.
 The kids were united through their music, showing the power that music has in uniting people in the midst of adversity.

 The band performed with the Ringling Bros. and Barnum & Bailey Circus in Madison Square Garden in 1968.
-The site had originally been converted from rail station to public arena in 1874 by P.T.
-Barnum, in what Barnum originally called the "Great Roman Hippodrome" to host circuses and sporting events.
+It had originally been converted from rail station to public arena in 1874 by P. T. Barnum, in what Barnum originally called the "Great Roman Hippodrome" to host circuses and sporting events.
 The building would later be sold, named Madison Square Garden, and rebuilt in 1925 and 1968.

-While he was band director at Port Chester, Force's band at Port Chester High School was selected to perform in the 1970 Rose Bowl parade, due to their uncommon British marching style and high performance level.
-In preparation for the parade, the band received instruction from Drum Major John C. Moon, 1st Battalion of the Scots Guards, preparing for the parade by marching through Port Chester at 6am and providing performances to Port Chester's Mayor and President of the Board of Education.
+While he was band director at Port Chester, Force's band at Port Chester High School was selected to perform in the 1970 Rose Bowl Game parade, due to their uncommon British marching style and high performance level.
+To prepare for the parade, the band received instruction from Drum Major John C. Moon, 1st Battalion of the Scots Guards, preparing for the parade by marching through Port Chester at 6am and providing performances to Port Chester's Mayor and President of the Board of Education.

 While at the 1970 parade, an alumnus from the United States Merchant Marine Academy (USMMA) who saw the performance referred Force to the USMMA, where Force was subsequently appointed as the academy's music director.

 The Port Chester High School band performed circus music in 1971 in Baraboo, Wisconsin for the commemoration of the founding of the Ringling Bros.
 Circus.

-Former students under Kenneth Force's instruction at Port Chester High School went on to become educators in music and professional musicians in major American orchestras, successes which Kenneth Force counted as his proudest accomplishment.
+Some of his former students at Port Chester High School went on to become educators in music and professional musicians in major American orchestras, successes which Force counted as his proudest accomplishment.

 Though serving as band director for only five years at Port Chester High School, Force's legacy at the school was enduring.
 Through the decades he maintained his connection to, and support of, the music program at Port Chester High School.
 The school in the summer of 2023 named their music room after Kenneth Force in an official ceremony.